Sugarscape

 What's Happening

 Press Start to watch agents forage on the sugar landscape.
-Each dot is an agent; brighter cells have more sugar.
+Each dot is an agent; warmer cells have more sugar.
 Watch inequality emerge from simple rules.

 Sugar Landscape

-Gold/yellow intensity shows sugar levels.
-Colored dots are agents — green for wealthy, red for poor.
+Amber intensity shows sugar levels.
+Colored dots are agents — green for wealthy, coral for poor.
 Agents gravitate toward the two sugar mountains.

 Low Sugar